& Construction

 Professional CAD/CAM tools built on Inventor and AutoCAD

-Design for assembly (DFA) is a design strategy that strives to make products as easy, straightforward, fast, and inexpensive to assemble as possible.
+Design for assembly (DFA) is a design strategy that aims to make products as easy, straightforward, fast, and inexpensive to assemble as possible.
 It refers to assembly during the manufacturing process, rather than customer assembly post-purchase.
 When done well, DFA reduces the number of parts to assemble, the cost and time of production, and material waste from assembly errors.

 Taking advantage of design for assembly can lead to benefits throughout a product’s lifecycle of design, manufacturing, and maintenance.